xbeat/Machine-Learning/README.md

 Introduction to Game Graphs in AI

 Game graphs, also known as game trees, are a fundamental concept in AI and game theory.
 They represent the possible moves and outcomes in a game, allowing AI agents to reason about optimal strategies.
 In this slideshow, we'll explore game graphs using Python, focusing on beginner-level concepts and actionable examples.

+## Best Face Recognition Models in Python

+Introduction to Face Recognition

+Face recognition is a biometric technology that identifies or verifies a person's identity using their facial features.
+This technology has gained significant popularity in recent years due to advancements in machine learning and computer vision.
+In this presentation, we'll explore some of the best models for face recognition using Python, along with practical examples and code snippets.

 ## Discover LoRA Finetuning of LLMs with Python